Best Crunchbase Alternatives ($99/Mo for Data Everyone Scrapes) in 2026

 - G2 rating: 4.7/5 from 9,000+ reviews — highest-rated in category

-In my experience with Apollo.io's free tier, I was genuinely surprised by how much you get for $0.
-I used it to build a list of 200+ VC partners for investor outreach in a single afternoon.
-The email accuracy was solid for US-based contacts (I'd estimate around 70% hit rate), but dropped noticeably when I searched for European investors.
-The built-in sequencing saved me from needing a separate Mailchimp or Instantly setup.
+I used Apollo's free tier to build a list of 200+ VC partners for investor outreach in a single afternoon.
+The email accuracy was solid for US contacts (around 70% hit rate), but dropped noticeably when I searched for European investors — I'd estimate under 50% accuracy for EU contacts.
+The built-in sequencing saved me from needing a separate outreach tool.

 Limitations: